A WOMAN knocked unconscious in a fall from her bicycle was lucky to be alive today after a passer-by found her buried in the snow.

 “I must have been there a good 20 minutes,” she said.

-A spokesperson for Yorkshire Ambulance Service NHS Trust said: “We received a 999 call shortly before 7am to an incident where a female was reported to be unconscious in the road after falling from her bike.
+A spokesperson for Yorkshire Ambulance Service NHS Trust said: “We received a 999 call shortly before 7am to an incident where a female was reported to be unconscious in the road after falling from

 “An ambulance was dispatched immediately to the scene and the 999 call taker remained on the line asking questions to determine the condition of the patient whilst assistance was en route.